nikolaybespalov/winsw-maven-plugin/README.md

 ## Adding plugin to pom.xml

-Using the Maven plugin, you specify the WinSW configuration in your POM.
+Using the Maven plugin, you specify the WinSW configuration in your POM or use an existing one.
 The format of this configuration is very similar to the standard WinSW XML format.

 ```xml